Submission of the article consists in preparing three documents:

 MS Word editor, font – Times New Roman, 11-point type, all margins – 2 cm, interline – 1, text alignment – justified, pages numbered, words division turned off, standard division into paragraphs (each new paragraph should be indented), type only one space following the end of a sentence

-- Consists of the title, authors’ names, affiliations, corresponding author data, acknowledgments, ORCID number of the authors
+- Consists of the article title, authors’ names (with authors’ contribution), affiliations, corresponding author data, acknowledgments, ORCID number of the authors

 - Title: bold, 16-point type, adjusting – centered, do not use upper-case letters (it does not concern the first letter of the title)